Activision have been granted a patent for an in-game system that drives microtransactions, it has been revealed.

 Activision have told Glixel that “it was an exploratory patent” and that “it has not been implemented in-game”.

-It does, however, bare resemblance to the system EA have implemented in Star Wars: Battlefront II, where players are showed the ‘star-cards’ — perks that you earn/buy — of the player that killed them after dying.
+It does, however, bare resemblance to the system EA have implemented in Star Wars: Battlefront II, where players are shown the ‘star-cards’ — perks that you earn/buy — of the player that killed them after dying.

 In a similar fashion, Activision’s matchmaking process would involve highlighting the benefits of investing in an online commodity.